panekstations/Work-Automation-Scripts/README.md

 # Work-Automation-Scripts
-a list of commonly used scripts for automation (VBA, Powershell, Batch)
+a list of commonly used scripts for automation, languages included:

+-VBA

+-Powershell

+-Batch